Premier Ford sends letter to doctors, scientists seeking opinion on reopening schools

-Premier Doug Ford has issued an open letter to educators, scientists, doctors, and unions asking seven key questions in an effort to find a consensus as to whether the province can safely reopen schools for in-person learning.
+Health and education stakeholders in Ontario have been asked to respond to a letter from the premier, seeking advice on the potential reopening of schools.

-In the letter, the Premier posed seven questions to doctors, scientists, educators, and unionists saying expects to gather their responses by 5:00 p.m. on Friday before his government can ultimately reach a decision.
+In the letter, the Premier posed seven questions to doctors, scientists, and educators saying he expects to gather their responses by 5:00 p.m. on Friday before his government can ultimately reach a decision..

 - Is the reopening of schools for in-person learning safe for students?